-The Board held 16 meetings during the fiscal year ended December 31, 2017.
-During 2017, each director attended more than 75% of the total number of meetings of the Board and committees on which he served.
+The Board held 13 meetings during the fiscal year ended December 31, 2019.
+During 2019, each current director then in office attended more than 75% of the total number of meetings of the Board and committees on which he or she served.
 In addition to formal Board meetings, our Board communicates from time to time via telephone, electronic mail, and informal meetings, and our Board and its committees may act by written consent in lieu of a formal meeting.
-Our non-employee directors met in executive session following each of our regular, quarterly Board meetings in 2017, and the independent members of our Board also periodically met in executive session in 2017.
-Mr. de Molina presides over each executive session of our non-employee directors and independent directors.
+Our non-employee directors met in executive session following each of our regular, quarterly Board meetings in 2019, and the independent members of our Board also periodically met in executive session in 2019.
+Mr. Palomares presides over each executive session of our non-employee directors and independent directors.

 Other than an expectation set forth in our Corporate Governance Guidelines that each director will make every effort to attend the annual meeting of stockholders, we do not have a formal policy regarding the directors' attendance at annual meetings.
-All of our then-current directors attended our last annual meeting of stockholders held on April 27, 2017.
+All of our directors then in office attended our last annual meeting of stockholders held on April 25, 2019.